Reach-Above/reach-above.github.io/mapathon.md

         },
        {
             id: 'Orono',
-            title: 'Just a 10min drive from us is the Orono Crown Lands',
+            title: 'Just a 10 minute drive from us is the Orono Crown Lands',
             image: './mapathon/S_E4.jpg',
             description: 'We were lucky to have these trails available to us since March 2020.
 Thank you <a href="https://oronocrownlands.com/">Orono Crown Lands</a>',
             location: {